billbudge/Diagrammar/README.md

 Without state, we are limited to pure functional programming.
 One of our goals is to map directly to hardware, where we also have state.
 Let's introduce two new stateful functions, which allow us to "open up" values as objects or arrays.

-1. On the left is the "object" function, which takes a value as input and returns two functions.
+1. On the left is the "object" adapter, which takes a value as input and returns two functions.
 The first is the "getter" which takes a key value as input and returns a value.
 The second is the "setter" which takes a key and value, updates that field of the object and returns the previous value.
-2. On the right is the "array" function, which takes an object and returns the length, a "getter" function which takes an index and returns the value at that index, and a setter function which takes an index and value, updates the array at that index and returns the previous value.
+2. On the right is the "array" adapter, which takes an object and returns the length, a "getter" function which takes an index and returns the value at that index, and a setter function which takes an index and value, updates the array at that index and returns the previous value.

 <figure>
   <img src="/resources/state.png"  alt="" title="Stateful objects">